RBMK: High positive void coefficient

 In RBMK reactors, generation of steam in the coolant water would then in practice create a void: a bubble that does not absorb neutrons.
 The reduction in moderation by light water is irrelevant, as graphite still moderates the neutrons.
 However, the loss of absorption dramatically alters the balance of neutron production, causing a runaway condition in which more and more neutrons are produced, and their density grows exponentially.
 Such a condition is called a "positive void coefficient", and the RBMK reactor series has the highest positive void coefficient of any commercial reactor ever designed.

 A high void coefficient does not necessarily make a reactor inherently unsafe, as some of the fission neutrons are emitted with a delay of seconds or even minutes (post-fission neutron emission from daughter nuclei), and therefore steps can be taken to reduce the fission rate before it becomes too high.
 This situation, however, does make it considerably harder to control the reactor, especially at low power.
 Thus, control systems must be very reliable and control-room personnel must be rigorously trained in the peculiarities and limits of the system.
-Neither of these requirements were in place at Chernobyl: since the reactor's actual design bore the approval stamp of the Kurchatov Institute and was considered a state secret, discussion of the reactor's flaws was forbidden, even among the actual personnel operating the plant.
+Neither of these requirements was in place at Chernobyl: since the reactor's actual design bore the approval stamp of the Kurchatov Institute and was considered a state secret, discussion of the reactor's flaws was forbidden, even among the actual personnel operating the plant.
 Some later RBMK designs did include control rods on electromagnetic grapples, thus controlling the reaction speed and, if necessary, stopping the reaction completely.
 The RBMK reactor at Chernobyl, however, had manual clutch control rods.